josantonius/php-json/README.md

 }
 ```

-### Remove a key and its value from the contents of a JSON file
+### Remove a string key and its value from the contents of a JSON file

 **`file.json`**